Ford more than doubles investment in electric vehicles to $29B

-San Francisco, Feb 5 (IANS) US automaker Ford has announced to more than double its investment in electric and autonomous vehicles to $29 billion.
+San Francisco: US automaker Ford has announced to more than double its investment in electric and autonomous vehicles to $29 billion.

 The automaker had previously committed to spend $11.5 billion on electrifying its vehicle lineup through 2022.